AguaClara/horizontal_filtration-DEPRECATED/Horizontal Filtration Spring 2018.md

 Figure X?
 </div>

-  -   Acrylic Box: The box was bought premade from a website (See list of parts below) It has a thickness of 1/4" and it's size is the overarching constraint of the design.
+  -   Acrylic Box: The box was bought premade from a website (See list of parts below) It has a thickness of 1/4" and its size is the overarching constraint of the design.

   <div class="alert alert-block alert-danger">
 ~bow?